Students with Disabilities

 Get started with these Steps to a Successful Enrollment!

-The first step to enrolling in CCD is to create an account and apply online.
-Don’t forget to save your student identification number.
+The very first step to enrolling in CCD is to create an account and apply online.
+We'll review your application and send you an official Welcome Letter with your Student ID Number.

 - The College accepts all students who are at least 17 years of age.